heyajay312/Problems/max/readme.md

 ## Conclusion:
 Your challenge is to complete the find_max function to correctly identify the maximum value in the array of numbers.
 Don't worry if it seems a bit challenging at first – take your time, experiment, and have fun with it!
-Your challenge is to complete the `find_max` function to correctly identify the maximum value in the array of numbers.
-Don't worry if it seems a bit challenging at first – take your time, experiment, and have fun with it!